LED Grow Lights for Microgreens, Do They Work? – Afraid Not

 Side-by-Side Growth Comparisons

-After 3-days the broccoli trays were placed under light, one the LED shop lights, the other, the LED grow lights.
+After three days, the broccoli trays were placed under light, one the LED shop lights, the other the LED grow lights.

 broccoli microgreens

-Waltham Broccoli removed from darkness 3-days after seeds sown.
+Waltham Broccoli was removed from darkness three days after the seeds were sown.

 Day 1

-Below is an image of the broccoli microgreens after one day under their respective lights.
+Below is an image of the broccoli microgreens under their respective lights after one day.

 broccoli microgreen

 Broccoli microgreens one day under lights.
-Left tray is LED grow lights and the right tray is LED shop lights
+The Left tray is LED grow lights, and the right tray is LED shop lights.

 Even after one day, you can see that the broccoli under the LED grow lights is not as green.
-Mainly because the leaves aren't as developed, but you can still see the yellow in the center of the tray.
+Because the leaves aren’t as developed, you can still see the yellow in the center of the tray.

 Day 3 for Broccoli and Day 0 for Basil